Primary School Hockey – Stick Skills Start Young

 Understanding the history of hockey adds depth to your teaching and engages pupils beyond the pitch.
 Sharing these stories helps pupils appreciate hockey’s cultural significance and evolution.
 The origins of hockey can be traced back thousands of years:

-- Global Growth: The International Hockey Federation (FIH) is the international body for field hockey in the UK.
-Today, hockey is played in over 100 countries, with major tournaments like the FIH Hockey World Cup and the Olympic Games showcasing elite talent.
+• Global Growth: The International Hockey Federation (FIH) is the international body for field hockey in the UK.
+Today, hockey is played in over 100 countries, with major tournaments such as the FIH Hockey World Cup and the Olympic Games showcasing elite talent.

 Spotlight on Professional Hockey